Empire State Fellows Program

 Overview

 The Empire State Fellows Program is a full-time leadership training program that prepares the next generation of talented professionals for careers as New York State policymakers.
-The incoming class of Empire State Fellows will serve from September 2023 to September 2025, and receive an annual salary of $85,000, plus a generous benefits package.
-At the end of the fellowship, a performance review process will identify Empire State Fellows that will be given the opportunity to continue to serve as leaders in New York State government after completing the program.
+The incoming class of Empire State Fellows will serve from January 2026 to January 2028, and receive an annual salary of $90,000, plus a generous benefits package.
+At the end of the fellowship, high performing Fellows are given the opportunity to continue to serve as leaders in New York State government after completing the program.

 Engagement in the work of New York State government lies at the heart of the Empire State Fellows Program.
-The Governor’s Office will appoint each Empire State Fellow to work directly with a Commissioner, Deputy Commissioner, or other high-level policy maker at a New York State agency or authority, or in the Executive Chamber.
+The Department of Civil Service will appoint each Empire State Fellow to work directly with a Commissioner, Deputy Commissioner, or other high-level policy maker at a New York State agency or authority, or in the Executive Chamber.
 Work assignments offer Fellows unparalleled experience collaborating with senior officials and participating in the policy-making process.

 How to Apply